naimur-29/naimur-29/README.md

 />

 <p>
   A client project for managing a stream queue.
+User's submitted their songs and joined the queue for review in the stream.
 The source repository is private.
+This one of my first real world projects.
 The project uses React, FastAPI, and MongoDB.
 </p>

 <ul>
-  <li>Data extraction, including invoices and POs</li>
+  <li>Solved the issue of inconsistent queue system with Nightbot.</li>
-  <li>Portal submissions, including booking and issuance</li>
+  <li>With this project, I've learned many real world situation and types of exploit users can try with a system.</li>
 </ul>

 <br clear="right">